gggliuye/VIO/docs/GNN/3Motifs.rst

 Find the structural equivalent nodes.
 Or find structural 'similar' nodes, which could be used to identify roles.

-**RoIX** : find feature vectors for all the nodes to help identify roles.
+**RoIX** (Role eXtraction : Structural Role Extraction & Mining in Large Graphs) : find feature vectors for all the nodes to help identify roles.
 Obtained by the Adjacency matrix.
 The vector captures features of different scale : **local** (properties of the node itself), **egonet** (properties of neighbors, similar to a convolution step), and **recursive** (mean/sum of neighbors, similar to a pooling step).
 Followed by a clustering process, we could find nodes grouped by similar roles.